Sam Blue: Career

+He also worked on the Thomas & Friends franchise, and has sang songs for films such as ”Hero of the Rails” (2009), ”Day of the Diesels” (2011), and "Blue Mountain Mystery" (2012), all the way up to “Sodor’s Legend of the Lost Treasure” (2015).
+He returned to the franchise in series 24 to record the song “Party Train”.

 Blue was a backing vocalist on the theme music for the BBC TV series New Tricks, produced by Dennis Waterman.

 He also appeared as Lead & backing vocalist for Dizzee Rascal, both on Later... with Jools Holland & 2009 Hootenany show, also the 2009 BBC Electric Prom's at the Roundhouse London.

 His work with Dizzee Rascal continued for Festivals (including Glastonbury, Reading & Leeds, Bestival) and concert appearances in 2010 – his vocals are also featured on the song "Fix up Look Sharp".

 His other work included singing lead and backing for Phonat and Vanessa Amorosi in June 2010.
 In 2011, Blue worked as a vocal coach on BBC Introducingand with several artists.
 He also collaborated with The Bays, who used his pre-recorded vocals for some of their live shows.